talgalili/heatmaply/README.md

 * submit suggestions and bug-reports at: <https://github.com/talgalili/heatmaply/issues>
 * send a pull request on: <https://github.com/talgalili/heatmaply/>
 * compose a friendly e-mail to: <tal.galili@gmail.com>

-## Latest news

-You can see the most recent changes to the package in the [NEWS.md file](https://github.com/talgalili/heatmaply/blob/master/NEWS.md)

-## Code of conduct

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.